What Does it Mean to Study Long Term Care?

-Your career could involve responsibility for millions of dollars' worth of facilities and equipment and supervision of hundreds of employees.
-In order to make effective decisions, you need to be open to different opinions and good at analyzing contradictory information.
+Health services managers deal with evolving integrated healthcare delivery systems, technological innovations, and an increasingly complex regulatory environment.
+They may be responsible for millions of dollars' worth of facilities and equipment and the supervision of hundreds of employees.
 Long term care managers must be familiar with management principles and practices, overseeing finances and information systems, and be able to interpret data.
-Motivating others to implement your decisions requires strong leadership abilities as well as tact, diplomacy, flexibility, and great communication skills.
+But making decisions is only half the battle.
+Motivating others to implement those decisions requires strong leadership abilities as well as great communication skills.

 An associate degree is generally required for bachelor of long-term care degree programs, but can be from a variety of fields such as liberal arts, sciences, or business.
 Graduates with bachelor's degrees in health administration usually begin as administrative assistants or assistant department heads.
 They also may begin as department heads or assistant administrators in small nursing care facilities.